Our People

 Diploma of Business Studies

-Alishea is the Administrator for the Family Harm Interagency Response team; she works alongside the Co-Ordinator of Te Tatau Pounamu to assess risk and create plans for whānau affected by Family Harm.
+Alishea is currently on maternity leave and will return later this year as the Administrator for the Family Harm Interagency Response team; she works alongside the Co-Ordinator of Te Tatau Pounamu to assess risk and create plans for whānau affected by Family Harm.
 Alishea has a background in investigations, finance and management support, and loves being home in the Wairarapa raising her boys and growing flowers.

 Mike Thomson